MaxWenzel/frameworks/README.md

 - [Chaos Monkey](https://github.com/netflix/chaosmonkey): Chaos Monkey is a resiliency tool that helps applications tolerate random instance failures.
 - [Swabbie](https://github.com/spinnaker/swabbie): automates the cleanup of unused resources such as EBS Volumes and Images.
 As a Janitor Monkey replacement, it can also be extended to clean up a variety of resource types.

+## Cloud Support

+- [jClouds](https://jclouds.apache.org/): an open source multi-cloud toolkit for the Java platform that gives you the freedom to create applications that are portable across clouds while giving you full control to use cloud-specific features.

 ## Event Sourcing